-A plug-in is custom business logic (code) that you can integrate with Dynamics 365 for Customer Engagement apps to modify or augment the standard behavior of the platform.
-Another way to think about plug-ins is that they are handlers for events fired by Dynamics 365 for Customer Engagement apps.
+A plug-in is custom business logic (code) that you can integrate with Dynamics 365 Customer Engagement (on-premises) to modify or augment the standard behavior of the platform.
+Another way to think about plug-ins is that they are handlers for events fired by Dynamics 365 Customer Engagement (on-premises).
 You can subscribe, or register, a plug-in to a known set of events to have your code run when the event occurs.

 For more information about plug-in run-time execution, see Event Framework.